desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 ---
 layout: post
 title: Install Jekyll on macOS Mojave
 description: Learn how to install Jekyll static site generator on macOS Mojave using Homebrew.
-I also cover how to manage multiple versions of Ruby using rbenv.
 date: 2016-04-19 22:00:00
 last_modified_at: 2018-12-12 21:01:00
 author: desired persona
-category:
+tags:
     - Jekyll
-    - static website
-tags:
     - macOS
+    - JAMstack
 ---

 [Jekyll](https://jekyllrb.com/) is a tool for transforming your plain text into static websites and blogs.
 It is simple, static, and blog-aware.
 Jekyll uses the [Liquid templating language](https://docs.shopify.com/themes/liquid-basics) and has built-in [Markdown](https://daringfireball.net/projects/markdown/) and [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) support.
 It also ties in nicely to [Github Pages](https://pages.github.com/) but I personal use [Netlify](https://www.netlify.com) to host this website for free.
 I highly recommend you join [Jekyll Talk](https://talk.jekyllrb.com/) the official support forum where you can ask questions and discuss all aspects of Jekyll.